Blogs

 As for FARC dissidents, Colombian government sources midway through 2019 put the number at around 2,300 individuals (including non-demobilized elements, others who returned to arms, and new recruits).
 While this is close to the figure offered for the ELN, it must be taken into account that FARC dissidents are atomized.

-Internal documentation of the Venezuelan secret services published by Semana reveals the close partnership relationship between the Maduro government, the ELN and the ex-FARC.
+Internal documentation of the Venezuelan secret services published by Semana reveals the close partnership between the Maduro government, the ELN and the ex-FARC.
 "The regime went from hiding fugitive guerrillas in the early 2000s to serving as the headquarters of operations for these groups.
 Not only do they prepare themselves militarily, but they also train the militias and the so-called colectivos in guerrilla warfare tactics and strategies," the weekly indicated.

-On the other hand, the implementation of the Peace Accords was framed in 2019 in a growing climate of insecurity caused by the murder throughout the year of 77 former FARC guerrillas (totaling 173 since the peace signature in 2016) and 86 local social leaders, according to the report of the UN University Secretary, António Guterres.
-Colombian organizations raise the latter figure, such as the programs of study Institute for development and Peace(Indepaz), which speaks of 282 homicides, often linked to the attempt to replace coca with legal crops in regions where drug trafficking is active.
+On the other hand, the implementation of the Peace Accords was framed in 2019 in a growing climate of insecurity caused by the murder during the year of 77 former FARC guerrillas (173 since the signature the peace agreement in 2016) and 86 local social leaders, according to the report of the UN University Secretary, António Guterres.
+Colombian organizations raise the latter figure, such as the Instituto de programs of study for development and peace(Indepaz), which speaks of 282 homicides, often linked to the attempt to replace coca with legal crops in regions where drug trafficking is active.
 In any case, this is a decrease compared to 2018, something that can be attributed to the fact that the new territorial distribution of the armed groups has already been consolidated and they have less effective resistance.